adambrush10/loan_data/README.md

 1.	loans
 2. NonfarmPayroll

 A foreign key was created linking the following:
 1.	addr_state from the loans table and abbrev from the NonfarmPayroll table.

 Views we created include the following:
 1. Total Loan amount by state (total_by_state)
-2. Total delinquency rate and amount by state (delinquencies)
+2. Total delinquency rate and amount by state along with the yearly average salary growth by state (delinquencies)
+3. Total YoY growth rate by state (earnings_growth)

+* additional changes included removing spaces from all names, editing the state abbreviation for Connecticut